States That Tax Social Security Benefits in 2026

 Here are the threshold amounts subject to no social security tax, according to the Minnesota Department of Revenue:

-- Head of household and single filers are tax-exempt at $82,190 or less.
+- Head of household and single filers are tax-exempt at less than $84,490.

 (Note: Minnesota also has an "alternative method" for claiming a state subtraction.
-This method is based on the income thresholds on provisional income, which is your federal AGI plus tax-exempt interest and half of Social Security and Tier 1 Railroad Retirement benefits.)
+This method is based on your filing status and provisional income, which is your gross income plus tax-exempt interest and half of Social Security and Tier 1 Railroad Retirement benefits.)

 Montana

-- Taxpayers 65 and only receive a $5,500 subtraction from federal taxable income.
+- Taxpayers 65 and over only receive a $5,500 subtraction from federal taxable income.

-- Several income deductions, including the partial interest income deduction for taxpayers aged 65 or older, are repealed for the 2024 tax year.
+- Several income deductions, including the partial interest income deduction for taxpayers aged 65 or older, were repealed in recent years.

 New Mexico

 New Mexico technically taxes Social Security benefits, but many retirees won’t pay a dime to the state at tax time.
-That’s because legislation passed last year provides higher income thresholds for exempting Social Security benefits.
+That’s because the Land of Enchantment provides higher income thresholds for exempting Social Security benefits than other states.

 - Single filers earning up to $100,000 per year won’t have their Social Security benefits taxed at the state level.